peterdri/ece-communications-labs/_ece450/lab1/theory.md

 1. Generate square pulses and LPF, often used in analog systems,
 2. Generate impulses and LPF with time domain an FIR or IIR filter,
 3. Generate impulses and filter with a frequency domain RRC filter.

+BER can be calculated by measuring the SNR of a signal and knowing the sampling and data rates of the communications link.